lukeed/generator-taskr/README.md

 + _Optional_: `CHANGELOG.md`

 > _Note_: You must set a remote origin using
-`git remote add origin URL` and have an `npm` account to register the plugin.
+`git remote add origin URL` and have an `npm` account to register a plugin.

 ## License